indico/indico/docs/source/config/auth.rst

   account during sync.
 - ``locked_fields`` -- A set of fields which are always synchronized with the identity provider.
-Its value must be a subset of the user attributes listed in ``synced_fields``.
+Its value must be a subset of the user attributes listed in ``synced_fields``, and it it not possible to lock the ``email`` field.
 The fields listed here can still be desynchronized by an administrator.
 - ``locked_field_message`` -- A message displayed next to the fields listed in ``locked_fields``.
 The purpose is to guide the user on how they should proceed in order to change the locked field's data.